-The 31st International Conference on Arabidopsis Research (ICAR 2020) is at the University of Washington, Seattle: 6-10 July, 2020
+The 31st International Conference on Arabidopsis Research has been postponed to 2021, due to Covid pandemic.
+ICAR 2021 is at the University of Washington, Seattle: 21-25 June, 2021

-The Next US-based ICAR is 6-10 July, 2020, and will be organized by NAASC, who will serve as the main conference organizing committee with input from an international External Advisory Board (EAB, see list below NAASC members)
+The Next US-based ICAR is 21-25 June, 2021, and is being organized by NAASC, who will serve as the main conference organizing committee with input from an international External Advisory Board (EAB, see list below NAASC members)

 NAASC representatives to MASC (Multinational Arabidopsis Steering Committee): Liz Haswell (NAASC member) and Joanna Friesner (NAASC Executive Director)

 - Jose Dinneny, Carnegie Institution for Science (2015 - 2020) NAASC Treasurer

 - Elizabeth Haswell, Washington University- St. Louis (2015 - 2020) Representative to MASC